SAP-archive/teched2020-CX260/exercises/exercise-2/README.md

 You might have noticed that you the dev server picks up changes that you do to the included code, and rebuilds the application on the fly.
 Moreover, the browser will automatically refresh so that changes are incorporated quickly.

 That being said, we haven't added the new component anywhere in the UI, which is why you won't see any changes so far.
 There are various approaches to do so, in this case we're like to do as little as possible.
-We'll add the generated `ComparisonSelectorComponent` as-is to the PDP, specifically under the add-to-cart button.
+We'll add the generated `ComparisonSelectionComponent` as-is to the PDP, specifically under the add-to-cart button.

 Spartacus provides an utility function (`provideOutlet`) that you can leverage to provide angular components to existing spartacus components.
-The following code snippets shows how you can add the `ComparisonSelectorComponent` next to the add-to-cart button:
+The following code snippets shows how you can add the `ComparisonSelectionComponent` next to the add-to-cart button:

 ```ts
 import { NgModule } from '@angular/core'